scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 We have used a fixed wall non-periodic boundary condition for our implementation.
-The details on the implementation of the boundary condition can be found in the example section of compyle's github repository `here <https://github.com/pypr/compyle/blob/master/examples/molecular_dynamics/md_simple.py>`_.
+The details on the implementation of the boundary condition can be found in the example section of Compyle's github repository `here <https://github.com/pypr/compyle/blob/master/examples/molecular_dynamics/md_simple.py>`_.

 The backend used can be changed using the following code::